DN5004 - Design Details (2018/19)

 The School’s programme of employability events and embedded work-related learning within the curriculum supports students’ personal development planning.
 Through these initiatives, students are increasingly able, as they progress from year to year, to understand the professional environment of their disciplines, the various opportunities available to them, and how to shape their learning according to their ambitions.

 At the end of the module, students will be able to:

 Knowledge and Understanding

-Research and make sound material, construction or process choices for a range of contexts, defending your choices
+LO1 research and make sound material, construction or process choices for a range of contexts, defending those choices;

 Cognitive Intellectual Skills

-Consider and balance the complex and competing demands made by the practical, ethical, economic and aesthetic issues linked to material, construction or process selection.
+LO2 consider, balance and reflect on the complex and competing demands made by the sustainable, practical, ethical, economic and aesthetic issues linked to material, construction or process selection;

 Subject Specific Practical Skills

 LO3 accurately express design intentions in respect of materials through a range of industry standard professional realisation and communication techniques and through making artefacts, samples, mock ups and models, those techniques informed by users, clients and context;